MV Aurora (2000): Refits

-P&O Cruises MV Aurora at anchor in the Santorini basin.
+Aurora at anchor in the Santorini basin.

 In 2014, Aurora was repainted in P&O's new house livery with a stylised Union Flag on the bows, and the funnel painted blue instead of the customary P&O yellow.

 She underwent a further dry dock refurbishment during March and April 2019.

 During the 2020 coronavirus layoff, the vessel spent some time anchored off Bournemouth.

-On 28 March 2023, P&O Cruises announced that it will be updating the guest areas on Aurora including new balcony chairs, chairs in cabins and furniture on the open decks.
-These changes are expected to be completed by May 2023.
+On 28 March 2023, P&O Cruises announced that it was updating the guest areas on Aurora including new balcony chairs, chairs in cabins and furniture on the open decks.
+These changes were expected to be completed by May 2023.
 P&O Cruises has also announced that Aurora will have a refit in April 2025.